-Russian forces remain in Moldova against the wishes of the Moldovan government (and the signature of a bilateral troop withdrawal treaty in 1994), in effect bolstering a neo-Communist, pro-Russian separatist regime in the Transdniester region of eastern Moldova.
+Russian forces remained in Moldova against the wishes of the Moldovan government (and the signature of a bilateral troop withdrawal treaty in 1994), in effect bolstering a neo-Communist, pro-Russian separatist regime in the Transdniester region of eastern Moldova.
+Russian-Moldova relations warmed, however, after the election of a communist pro-Russian government in Moldova in 2001.
 Russian forces intervened in Georgia's multi-faceted civil strife, finally backing the Shevardnadze Government in November 1993 - but only after it agreed to join the CIS and allow Russia military bases in Georgia.
+Russia tacitly supports Abkhaz separatism in Georgia and is delaying implementation of a 1999 OSCE-brokered agreement to withdraw from military bases in Georgia.
 (See CRS Report 97-727, Georgia [Republic]: Current Developments and U.S. Interests, Nov.
 14, 2000.)